 Yes, you can freeze cauliflower pizza bites if they are properly sealed in an airtight container.
 Then you’ll have low carb frozen pizza ready to go on those busy weeknights or when company drops by.

-These pizza bites make for an awesome appetizer or midday healthy snacks!
+These pizza bites make for an awesome appetizer or midday keto snacks!

 You can also pack a few in a meal prep container and reheat them for lunch!
 Bring your favorite dipping sauce, and go wild.